sarahghp/timeline/README.md

-timeline
+Timeline of Neglect
 ========

-Timeline of Neglect: A visualization of guilt + books.
+A visualization of guilt + books.
 [Live here.](http://sarahgp.com/timeline/)